nsutezo/IntelligentIrrigationSystem/README.md

 learning.py
 - Analyzes the previous X number of datapoint and determines when soil moisture will cross the 30 % moisture level.

+# Android Application
+IrrigationApp
+- Install on Phone to data from the Server.

 GOOD LUCK!!!